dildoran2195/sep11-freedom-project/blog/entry02.md

 ```
 * I used Babylon's playground feature in order to learn more about functions of playground and shapes but previous thing I learned was my unique roof of my house using [building a house](https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation/) and how to tinker with it by understanding it´s code or functions in order to change them to make it my own thing

-* Also, I made a unique roof that is completely different from the recent one by changing its scalling, rotation, position, width, height of ground, diamater, heaight, tesselaion of my unique roof, and position of my box which made my roof to look more bigger and a little far away from our box that created my unique roof.
-Ground got more longer through it´s new height than it´s old width.
+* Also, I made a unique roof that is completely different from the recent one by changing its scaling, rotation, position, width, height of ground, diameter, height, tessellation of my unique roof, and position of my box which made my roof to look more bigger and a little far away from our box that created my unique roof.
+Ground got longer through it´s new height than it´s old width.
 ```JS
 const box = BABYLON.MeshBuilder.CreateBox("box", {});
     box.position.y = 0.8;